Go to Studio

 jsonStructured JSON with full document metadata

-plain_textRaw text content without formatting
+plain_textRaw text without formatting

 markdownMarkdown-formatted content (recommended for LLM processing)